RayaneTroudi/ASIATIC_OPTION_PRICING/README.txt

 ## FILES AVAILABLES :
     - .pdf with theoretical calculus
     - src code .py
-    - the uses is explain in the .py , name variable are clear and understable.
+    - the uses is explain in the .py , name variable are clear and understandable.